History of LaMelo Ball in Timeline

 On November 5, 2018, LaMelo Ball joined SPIRE Institute and Academy, a prep school in Geneva, Ohio.

-On November 10, 2018, LaMelo Ball debuted for SPIRE, recording 20 points, 13 assists and five rebounds in a 96–84 win over The Hill School.
+On November 10, 2018, LaMelo Ball debuted for SPIRE Institute, recording 20 points, 13 assists, and five rebounds in a 96–84 win over The Hill School.

-November 2018: Expressed interest in playing college basketball
+November 2018: Expresses interest in playing college basketball

-In November 2018, despite questions surrounding his eligibility, LaMelo Ball expressed interest in playing college basketball upon his return to high school.
+Despite questions surrounding his eligibility, LaMelo Ball expressed interest in playing college basketball upon his return to high school in November 2018.

-In 2018, LaMelo Ball played in the Junior Basketball Association (JBA), a league created by his father.
-Afterward, he returned to high school as a senior with SPIRE Academy in Geneva, Ohio.
+In 2018, LaMelo Ball played in the Junior Basketball Association (JBA), a league created by his father, before returning to high school.

 In August 2019, after playing for No Shnacks at the Drew League, LaMelo Ball was named Leader of the New School, an award honoring the league's top rookie.